-Hiking Trails – Enjoy the Snow in Andalucia
+Hiking Trails where you can enjoy the snow in Andalucia

-Tourism in the sun and on the beach has placed Andalucia on the international map, but Andalucia has many unfamiliar faces, one of which is snow.
-Yes, it does snow in Andalucia despite having one of the best climates in the world!
+Sun and beach tourism has put Andalucia on the international map, but Andalucia has many more things to offer, one of which is snow.
+Yes… despite having one of the best climates in the world, Andalucia also has snow!

-The variety of natural spaces makes it possible to enjoy beautiful views when the Andalucian peaks are covered with a white blanket of snow during the winter.
-Would you like to know where to enjoy these magnificent landscapes?
+The variety of natural spaces means that you can enjoy beautiful panoramic views when Andalucia’s mountain peaks are capped with a white blanket of snow in winter.
+Would you like to know where to enjoy these magnificent images?

 El Cortijo Huarte is the starting point of our route, just above the recreational area of Los Sauces, near Yunquera, where we can leave the car and start the 17 km-long medium-difficulty trek.
 We will start by entering in the Spanish fir grove at Cubero, a forest of evergreens from the Cenozoic Era which marks the passing of time.
 The snow makes this a unique place.